Privilege Walk

 • If you feel comfortable being yourself in public without fear of judgment or harm, take one step forward.

-• If you or your parents speak a language other than English at home, take one step backward.
+• If you or your parents speak a language other than a native language at home, take one step backward.

 Debriefing: